mybikeislost/zync-maya/README.md

 Before trying to install zync-maya, make sure to [download zync-python](https://github.com/zync/zync-python) and follow the setup instructions there.

+## Clone the Repository

+Clone this repository to the desired location on your local system.
+If you're doing a site-wide plugin install, this will have to be a location accessible by everyone using the plugins.

 ## Register Script

 Log in to the ZYNC Web Console, and go to the My Account page.

-In the "Scripts" section, you'll be able to register a new script.
-Call it "maya_plugin".

-This will generate an API Key, which you'll see listed next to the registered script.
-Save this key for the next step.
+In the "Scripts" section, you may see a script called "maya_plugin".
+If you do, save the API key shown there for the next step.
+If you don't see "maya_plugin", create a new script and name it that.
+An API key will be generated which you'll use in the next step.

 ## Config File